EliJArmstrong/InstaAwsome/README.md

 # Project 4 - *AwesomeGram*

+# An updated version of this app can be found [here](https://github.com/MagicianMedicine/SoAwesomeGram)

 **AwesomeGram** is a photo sharing app using Parse as its backend.

 Time spent: **8** hours spent in total